What causes non-small cell lung cancer?

 Inherited gene changes

 Some people seem to inherit a reduced ability to break down or get rid of certain types of cancer-causing chemicals in the body, such as those found in tobacco smoke.
 This could put them at higher risk for lung cancer.

 Acquired gene changes

 Gene changes related to lung cancer are usually acquired during life rather than inherited.
 Acquired mutations in lung cells often result from exposure to factors in the environment, such as cancer-causing chemicals in tobacco smoke.
-But some gene changes may just be random events that sometimes happen inside a cell, without having an external cause.
+But some gene changes may just be random events that sometimes happen inside a cell, without having an outside cause.

-Last Medical Review: 02/17/2012
+Last Medical Review: 02/08/2016

-Last Revised: 01/17/2013
+Last Revised: 05/16/2016